kwaledesign/Coding-Standards/README.md

     help define your proportional rhythms within your designs.
 The [Sassy Modular Scale](https://github.com/scottkellum/modular-scale) Ruby Gem makes
     working with Modular Scales easy.
->"By using culturally relevanthistorically pleasing ratios to create modular
+>"By using culturally relevant historically pleasing ratios to create modular
 >scales and basing the measurements in our compositions on values from those
 >scaleswe can achieve a visual harmony not found in layouts that use
 >arbitraryconventionalor easily divisible numbers." - [Tim